 The dependency inversion principle (DIP) is at the heart of a lot of software design patterns, technologies and architectures.
 This article will try to connect those dots, and hopefully provide some additional insight into this important principle.

 Most people that use event storming use it for gathering the "Big Picture".
-I see it used much less for modelling out solutions to concrete problems.
-That's why, in this blog post, I will try to demonstrate the power and usefulness of Event Storming for modelling out solutions.
+But it can also be used for modelling out solutions to concrete problems.
+This blog post, I will try to demonstrate the power and usefulness of Event Storming for modelling out solutions.
 By using some simple building blocks, event storming allows us to model out complex systems rapidly.
 Without the need for very strict standardization.
-No BPMN knowledge required.